 Keep the volume of your voice at a level which communicates alertness and your own basic self-confidence.
 This can be difficult when the interviewer seems bland, but if you emulate his or her laid back style you are likely to appear bland and disinterested yourself.

 Try to minimize all negatives which come up.
 Your goal is to communicate enthusiasm and satisfaction with your education, past jobs, and your way of life.
 If you are asked questions with a negative spin, respond quickly and briefly.
-And answer more fully when you can make a positive response.

 Anticipate Tough Questions.